Studieinfo emne SIW4220 2022 HØST

 Attendance during the group presentation is mandatory, and presentations and feedback must be approved by the course lecturer.
-Students who are not present or that have not provided input to the group or have not participated in providing feedback to a peer group, and presentations that are not approved, will have to submit an alternative qualification to be able to sit for the examination.
+Students who are not present or who have not provided input to the group or have not participated in providing feedback to a peer group, or have presentations that are not approved, will have to submit an alternative qualification to be able to sit for the examination.

 Vurdering og eksamen